rafael-santiago/macgonuts/doc/Codingstyle.md

 /* INFO(Rafael): or this one. */
 ```

-However, consider ``MISRA-C`` points about ``// ... `` style one.
+However, take into consideration ``MISRA-C`` points about ``// ... `` style one.

 All new features must be documented by including its advantages and drawbacks.
-Always be fair with users.
+Always be fair with other developers
+and users.

 [``Back``](#topics)